This post may contain affiliate links. Read the full disclosure here.

 They do tend to be a bit heavy on their own, so definitely add some perlite or orchid bark to increase drainage.

-Plant-specific potting mixes
+Plant-specific potting mix

 If you don’t want to buy separate bags of perlite, bark, and general house plant mix then I’d just use cactus mix, because it’s really well-draining.